jakehanson/SSD_Listings_Survery/SSD Notes.md

 **To Do:**

-- [ ] Split form across multiple HTML pages
+- [ ] Split form across multiple HTML pages using session variables

+- [ ] Figure out how to store the checkboxes

+- [ ] Do the final page that submits the information

+- [ ] Update SQL Database with the correct entries

+- [x] I want to style my next and previous buttons better!

 - [x] Create my SQL database